Last Edited | 3 October 2025 |

 Son | John Turnbull, M.D.+ (b.
 10 March 1840, d.
 19 July 1907) |

-Son | Thomas Turnbull (b.
-1842) |
+Son | Thomas Carlyle Turnbull (b.
+20 June 1841, d.
+26 August 1915) |

-Daughter | Rachel Turnbull (b.
+Daughter | Rachel Turnbull+ (b.
 1847, d.
 February 1873) |

 Son | Robert Currie Turnbull (b.
 1 October 1851, d.
 1 January 1858) |